 Ruby Clarity and Cut

 Natural rubies typically display inclusions, which are not looked upon as negative attributes as they would be for diamonds.
-In opposite, these flaws are considered part of the character of rubies and the lack of inclusions is a sign of synthetic stones as the latter tend to be eye-clean.
+On the opposite, these flaws are considered part of the character of rubies and the lack of inclusions is a sign of synthetic stones as the latter tend to be eye-clean.

 The value of rubies depends on whether these inclusions are visible to the naked eye and if they affect the gem’s transparency and brilliance.
 It is recommended to avoid larger inclusions that affect the transparency of the gem.
 Inclusions and cracks that reach the surface will affect the durability of the stone and detract from its beauty.
 Such stones are not desirable as well.

 Natural rubies typically contain thin mineral and crystal inclusions called needles.
 When the inclusion is rutile and needles are present in intersecting groups, the effect is called silk.
 The rutile silk causes light to scatter across the facets of the gem, making it appear lighter.
 This adds softness and spreads the colour more evenly, contributing positively to the gemstone’s appearance.
 Needles can also cause the star effect (asterism) when the stone is cut in cabochon.

 A ruby’s crystal shape affects its cut and proportions, which is why the most common shapes available on the market are oval and cushion with brilliant cut crowns and step cut pavilions.
 Other cuts such as round, pear, marquise, trillion and emerald are also available; however, these shapes are rare in larger sizes.

 Ruby is not an easy gemstone to work with due to its pleochroic nature.
 In one crystal direction, ruby appears red to purplish-red, while in another, it appears orangy red.
 That is why it is not always possible to orient the rough for the ideal colour return.
 Ruby is a very expensive precious gemstone, so cutters are careful not to waste material during the cutting process.